In-medium decay widths of hidden and open charm vector mesons in a field theoretic model for composite hadrons: Results and Discussions

-The decay width of $D^* \rightarrow D\pi$ in the hadronic medium has also been calculated in the present composite model for the hadrons.
-The production strength, $\gamma_{D^*}$ for the creation of $D\pi$ from $D^*$ is fitted from the decay widths, $D^{*+} \rightarrow D^+ \pi^0$ and $D^{*+}\rightarrow D^0 \pi^+$ of 29.5 keV and 65 KeV respectively, and its value is estimated to be 4.3.
 The in-medium decay width has been plotted in figure \ref{dstrdpi} for the hyperonic matter (with $f_s$=0.5) for the isospin symmetric and asymmetric matter (with $\eta$=0.5).
 The results have been compared with the situation of nuclear matter.
 For isospin asymmetric matter, the partial decay widths for $D^{*+}\rightarrow D^+ \pi^0$ as well as $D^{*+}\rightarrow D^0 \pi^+$ are observed to decrease with increase in density and vanish above the nuclear matter saturation density.
 The effects from the hyperons is seen to be marginal for the isospin asymmetric hadronic matter.
 However, the effects from strangeness fraction is seen to be appreciable for the case of isospin asymmetric matter, as can been from the figure \ref{dstrdpi}.